nasirul786/BB-Point-webApp/README.md

 # bbp_app_bot - chat bot
 It is repository for chat bot: [@bbp_app_bot](https://t.me/bbp_app_bot)

-# Introduction

 ## BB Point WebApp Bot

-**BB Point WebApp Bot** is a powerful **Telegram WebApp bot** designed to provide a **seamless, secure, and feature-rich** payment experience.
+**BB Point WebApp Bot** is a powerful **Telegram WebApp bot** designed to provide a **seamless, secure, and feature-rich** BBP payment experience.
 It offers **API support** and multiple advanced functionalities, making it an essential tool for transactions within the Telegram ecosystem.

 With an intuitive **user interface, QR code scanning, haptic feedback, and easy navigation**, users can perform various financial actions effortlessly.
 Every transaction is **secured with PIN verification**, ensuring **maximum security**, even though the bot is **open-source**.